-- Developing strategies to protect and transfer wealth in a tax-efficient manner, including wills and trusts
+- Developing wills, trusts and other strategies to save and protect assets and transfer wealth in a tax-efficient manner

-- Advising business owners and entrepreneurs on tax and business succession
+- Advising business owners and entrepreneurs regarding business succession planning

-- Counseling personal representatives and family members through the probate of estates, including issues triggered upon the death of a family member
+- Counseling personal representatives and family members through the probate of estates and helping with issues triggered upon the death of a family member

-- Advice on long-term care planning to preserve client resources and access Medicaid (MassHealth) and preparation and filing of applications for government benefits
+- Advising on long-term care planning to preserve client resources and access Medicaid (MassHealth) and on preparation and filing of applications for government benefits

-- Preparation of special needs trusts and advice on government benefits for individuals with disabilities
+- Preparing special needs trusts and providing advice about government benefits for individuals with disabilities

+Kristin is the immediate past president of the Women’s Bar Association of Massachusetts.
+In 2017, Massachusetts Lawyers Weekly recognized Kristin as a “Top Women in the Law.”
 In 2015, Kristin was awarded the Women’s Bar Association Pro Bono Award for her volunteer work with the Foundation’s Elder Law Project.
-She was also selected as a Massachusetts Super Lawyers Rising Star from 2009-2012 and 2014 in the fields of estate planning and probate law.
+She was also selected as a Massachusetts Super Lawyers Rising Star from 2009 to 2012 and in 2014 to 2016 in the fields of estate planning and probate law.

-Prior to joining Bowditch & Dewey, LLP, Kristin was a partner at Rosenberg, Freedman & Lee LLP in Newton, MA, and was a clinical instructor at the Hale & Dorr Legal Services Center of Harvard Law School where she focused on estate and permanency planning for families affected by HIV and AIDS.
+Prior to joining Bowditch & Dewey, Kristin was a partner at Rosenberg, Freedman & Lee LLP in Newton, Mass., and was a clinical instructor at the Hale & Dorr Legal Services Center of Harvard Law School, where she focused on estate and permanency planning for families affected by HIV and AIDS.

 - Member, Massachusetts Chapter of the National Association of Elder Law Attorneys (MA NAELA)